 Step 1: Install Power BI Desktop (you will need an account as well).

 Step 2: Connect to OData Feed

 You can use the OData URL for specific feeds or you can use the directory that contains the feeds that you published.
-This is done by basically truncating the individual feed name from the URL.
+Using a directory for your URL is easy to do: all you have to do is truncate the individual feed name from the URL.

 Example: To connect to a specific OData Object in my examples from this blog, I would use:

 However, if I wanted to just see a list of objects, I would use: